flutter/website/src/cookbook/design/themes.md

 To override the overall theme in part of an app, wrap a section of the app in a `Theme` widget.

-There are two ways to approach this: creating a unique `ThemeData`, or extending the parent theme.
+Two ways exist to implement this override:

+1. Create a unique `ThemeData`
+2. Extend the parent theme.

 {{site.alert.note}}
   To learn more, watch this short Widget of the Week video on the Theme widget: